 - All tables (including titles)

-- The manuscript has been “spell-checked” and “grammar-checked”
+- The abstract has been “spell-checked” and “grammar-checked”

 - All references mentioned in the reference list are cited in the text and vice versa